Degenerate homoclinic bifurcations in complex dimension 2: Introduction

 To prove Theorem~\ref{thm:persistent}, we take a different path and use the notion of \emph{moduli of stability}, introduced by Palis~\cite{palis_moduli} and further developed e.g. by Newhouse, Palis and Takens~\cite{newhouse-palis-takens} and also by Buzzard~\cite{buzzard_nondensity} for diffeomorphisms of $\C^2$.
 In all these references, the authors start with a topological conjugacy between two diffeomorphisms in a neighborhood of an orbit of tangency to deduce a differentiable rigidity of the multipliers (\cite{palis_moduli} further relies on plane topology considerations).
 We show that this notion can be adapted to the context of the weak $J^\varstar$-stability theory of~\cite{tangencies}, which does \emph{not} yield topological conjugacies.
 As observed above, the results of~\cite{BS_R1, BS_R2} show that it is essential here to work in the complex setting.
 A key idea is that the holomorphic motion of saddle periodic points admits a natural extension to stable and unstable manifolds, which satisfy good distortion properties.
 This provides a reasonably simple proof of Theorem~\ref{thm:persistent}, which takes advantage of the global geometric structure of complex Hénon mappings and showcases the techniques of~\cite{tangencies}.

-Note that it is actually also possible to adapt the Gavrilov-Shil'nikov mechanism to the complex setting, at least for quadratic tangencies.
-The details (which are a bit technical) will appear elsewhere.
+Note that it should also be possible to adapt the Gavrilov-Shil'nikov mechanism to the complex setting, at least for quadratic tangencies.
+We plan to come back to this issue in a later work.